PaddlePaddle/Serving/doc/DESIGN.md

 - Node: An Op operator instance composed of an Op operator class combined with parameter configuration, which is also an execution unit in Workflow
 - Workflow: executes the inference interface of each OP in order according to the topology described by DAG
 - DAG/Workflow: consists of several interdependent Nodes.
 Each Node can obtain the Request object through a specific interface.
 The node Op obtains the output object of its pre-op through the dependency relationship.
 The output of the last Node is the Response object by default.
-- Service: encapsulates a pv request, can configure several Workflows, reuse the current PV's Request object with each other, and then execute each in parallel / serial execution, and finally write the Response to the corresponding output slot; a Paddle-serving process Multiple sets of Service interfaces can be configured.
+- Service: encapsulates a pv request, can configure several Workflows, reuse the current PV's Request object with each other, and then execute each in parallel/serial execution, and finally write the Response to the corresponding output slot; a Paddle-serving process Multiple sets of Service interfaces can be configured.
 The upstream determines the Service interface currently accessed based on the ServiceName.

 ## 3. Python Interface Design